 ^ this is a simple way to look at marketing - for more ideas, DM me.
-Or just follow @garyvee (because nothing I said is original lol)

 I'm going to add marketing books to the resource list at some point.
 I worked at a social media marketing agency for about a year and a half, and it really opened up my perspective...